Combatant by Complified Creations

 Figure 10

-Choosing the apropriate drive train and components is extrmemly important to having a reliable robot that can control the match.
-Using a geared drivetrain with foam wheels coated in latex provides the best relability, least weight, and best traction for your combat robot.
+Choosing the appropriate drive train and components is extremely important to having a reliable robot that can control the match.
+Using a geared drivetrain with foam wheels coated in latex provides the best reliability, least weight, and best traction for your combat robot.

-Using eva foam wheels for your combat robot provides the best weight for your robot, while still having more than enough traction thanks to the thin layer of latex.
-In the community it is gnerally a choice between lego tires and foam wheels because the lego tires are very easy to use, you just buy and mount them, but the lego tires can weight up to about 2 grams whereas the foam wheel will generally weigh only 1 gram with the latex and will have the same if not better traction thanks to the latex.
+Using Eva foam wheels for your combat robot provides the best weight distribution while still providing more than enough traction, thanks to the thin layer of latex.
+In the community, it is generally a choice between LEGO tires and foam wheels because the LEGO tires are very easy to use, you just buy and mount them, but the LEGO tires can weigh up to about 2 grams whereas the foam wheel will generally weigh only 1 gram with the latex and will have the same if not better traction thanks to the latex.
 This is further supported by Damao’s article Understanding EVA Foam Density & Hardness: Shore A/C. Explained where they state that high-density EVA foam, the most popular choice of foam for combat robotics, has a density of “150–280 kg/m³ [and that it is] stronger and more rigid” (Damao 2025).
 Considering that the average tire on a 150-gram combat robot is only about a half inch in diameter and three-eighths of an inch thick, that means that it only has a volume of 4.8 * 10^-6 m^3 and a mass of only about 1 gram.
-Combining this low weight with the grippyness of the latex, it become obvious why foam wheels shoudl be the choice for your robot.
+Combining this low weight with the grippyness of the latex, it becomes obvious why foam wheels should be the choice for your robot.